1930s Fonts & Typography: Art Deco & Beyond

 Whatever the reason may be, it seems the influence of 1930s typography is everywhere to be seen, from:

-It's almost like the 1930s left a time capsule, and we are still unpacking the goodies today.
+It’s almost as if the 1930s left a time capsule, and we are still unpacking its treasures today.

 Conclusion: The Decade That Shaped Modern Typography